thevops/snippets/README.md

 # snippets
-Simple pieces of code in different languages
+Simple pieces of code of commands